anidok/catalog-service/README.md

 ---

 ## Notes
 - Make sure OpenSearch is running before running integration tests or ingesting data.
 - Use the provided Makefile targets for common tasks.
 - See `testdata/services.json` for example data used in tests.
 - See `data.jsonl` for example data used for initial ingestion.
+- Kong will block requests without a valid JWT and proper ACL group.
+- All other API usage remains the same, just add the JWT header.

 ---